ksumesh431/tf-registry-modules-prac/README.md

-# Code samples for using Terraform Registry Modules
+# Code sample for using Terraform Registry Modules